cse310-Geo/math_app/README.md

 # Overview

 This software is a team effort.
 We are a group of software engineers who want to create a geometry tutorial website for secondary school students.

-We are using the Django framework.
+Our Team:
+Connor Baltich
+David Balladares
+Josifini Tamanalevu
+Brandon McFadden
+Julie Antezana

 The web app has tutorial lessons about geometry topics.
 Each lesson has a quiz to help the student practice what they have learned and measure their success.
 Students can earn points and rewards as they progress through the lessons.